-- 1 1/2sticksunsalted butter, at room temperature and cut into 12 pieces((12 tablespoons; 6 ounces) )
+- 1 ½ sticks (1.5 sticks) unsalted butter, at room temperature and cut into 12 pieces, (12 tablespoons; 6 ounces)

 - Center a rack in the oven and preheat the oven to 300°F. Line an 8-inch square baking pan with foil, butter the foil, place the pan on a baking sheet, and set aside.